get-fluently-app/fluently-blog/_posts/2025-11-19-6-best-english-learning-apps.md

-## New Guide: The 6 Best Apps to Improve English Speaking in 2025
+## The 6 Best Apps to Improve English Speaking in 2025

 We published a new analysis covering the **top English-learning apps for improving speaking, fluency, pronunciation, grammar, and vocabulary**.